-My aim is to see a moment or a feeling, or maybe something as simple as a shape and capture that and show it through a non-cookie cut presepective.
+My aim with my photography to see a moment or a feeling, or maybe something as simple as a shape and capture that and show it through a non-cookie cut perspective.

 I love photography.
 I love capturing a moment in time that would otherwise be left to fading memories and maybe create a new reaction to something we look at everyday.
 Through my travels to Bangladesh for my Post Grad I learnt the power a person holding a camera has, not only to capture the moment, but also change not only that moment... but many moments and dare say lives after.
 This new found perspective has changed more than just where I point and frame with the lens, its transformed the way I view photography and photojournalism as a culture, profession and as a instrument for change.
 This has been further supported by my charity work for Houses in Myanmar (Burma) for orphaned or displaced children.